zixs0423/tech_note/README.md

 # Zixs' Tech Note

+# Preparation
-1. The repo need to be set as public to be displayed by github pages.
+1. The repo is set as public to be displayed by github pages.
-2. This repo uses the docs configuration, which is more suitable to be categorized:
+2. This repo uses the docs configuration, which is more suitable to be categorized. and the docs file is set as the root in github-settings-pages-Build and deployment.

+   <details><summary>The configuration</summary>

    ```
    tech_note/
    │